Ida (film): Plot

 In the 1960s Poland, Anna, a young novice nun, is told by her prioress that she must visit Wanda Gruz, her aunt and only surviving relative, before she takes her vows.
 Anna travels to Warsaw to see Wanda, a chain-smoking, hard-drinking, sexually promiscuous state prosecutor and former communist resistance fighter.
 Wanda reveals that Anna's actual name is Ida Lebenstein, and that she was raised in a convent after her Jewish parents were murdered late in the German occupation during World War II.
+Ida asks to see the graves of her parents; Wanda replies that it is unknown where or if they were buried.
+They embark on a road trip to visit the village where her parents lived.

 Wanda urges Ida to try worldly sins and pleasures before taking her vows.
 On the way to their hotel, Wanda picks up a hitchhiker, Lis, an alto saxophone player who is performing a gig in the same town.
 Wanda tries to set Ida and Lis up but Ida is reluctant; eventually she relents and visits the band after they've wrapped up for the night.
 Lis is drawn to Ida and the two talk before she leaves to rejoin her aunt, who is passed out drunk in their room.

-Ida asks to see the graves of her parents; Wanda replies that it is unknown where or if they were buried.
 She takes Ida to the house they used to own, now occupied by a Christian farmer, Feliks Skiba, and his family.
 During the war, the Skibas had taken over the home and hidden the Lebensteins from the German authorities.
 Wanda demands that Feliks tell her where his father is.
 After some searching, the women find him close to death in a hospital; he speaks well of the Lebensteins but says little else.
 Wanda reveals that she had left her son Tadzio with the Lebensteins while she went to fight in the resistance, and that he presumably died alongside them.
 Feliks, hoping to spare his father of the guilt, asks them to keep his father out of their search.
 Instead, he agrees to tell them where the Lebensteins are buried if Ida promises to leave the Skibas alone and give up any claim to the house and land.